dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * Page Dir 1 entry: 0x20 (it points to a page table).
 * Page Dir 2 entry: 0xBE (it points to a page dir 1).

-The above example is just an imaginary translation mechanism, we'll discuss the actual x86_64 4-level paging below.
+The above example is just an imaginary translation mechanism, we'll discuss the actual `x86_64` 4-level paging below.

 ## Paging in Long Mode

 In 64 bit mode we have up to 4 levels of page tables.
 The number depends on the size we want to assign to each page.
-It's worth noting that newer cpus do support a feature called la57 (large addressing using 57-bits), this just adds another layer of page tables on top the existing 4 to allow for a larger address space.
+It's worth noting that newer cpus do support a feature called _la57_ (large addressing using 57-bits), this just adds another layer of page tables on top the existing 4 to allow for a larger address space.
 It's a cool feature, but not really required unless we're using crazy amounts of memory.

 There are 3 possible scenarios:

 * 4kib Pages: We are going to use all 4 levels, so the address will be composed of all the 4 table entries.
-* 2Mib Pages: in the case we only need 3 page levels.
+* 2Mib Pages: in this case we only need 3 page levels.
 * 1Gib Pages: Only 2 levels are needed.

-To implement paging, is strongly reccomended to have implemented interrupts too, specifically handling #PF (vcetor 0xd).
+To implement paging, is strongly reccomended to have already implemented interrupts too, specifically handling #PF (vector 0xd).

 The 4 levels of page directories/tables are: